Wondering how to get better skin? Follow these 6 easy steps and you will see results!

 Think about this: your skin has a natural microbiome layer that keeps it healthy.
 Sometimes called the skin’s flora, it’s home to thousands of bacterial species and up to 80 different fungi species that protect our skin.
 Each microbiome differs with age and gender.

-A healthy skin microbiome protects against infection in much the same way a good gut microbiome does, and it prefers a relatively acidic environment (a pH of around 5.0).
+A healthy skin microbiome protects against infection in much the same way a good gut microbiome does.
+It prefers a relatively acidic environment (a pH of around 5.0).

-But when you use skin creams that are packed with preservatives, you kill your microbiome off a bit, and alter your skin’s pH.
+But when you use skin creams that are packed with preservatives, you kill your microbiome off a bit.
+That alters your skin’s pH.
 It makes sense: preservatives are designed to kill bacteria, right?
 And that includes the good bacteria on your skin.
-The use of antimicrobial hand sanitisers and soaps is even worse for your skin, but we don’t use those on our faces, at least!

 Your natural microbiome helps to heal your skin, minimises oxidative damage, and keeps the skin plump and moist.
 In fact, new research shows that it can protect us from harmful UV rays, too.
-Damaging it every day with harsh chemicals in skincare products can lead to inflammation, redness, psoriasis, allergies, eczema, contact dermatitis, acne, poor wound healing, skin ulcers, rosacea, and of course, accelerated skin aging.
+Damaging it every day with harsh chemicals in skincare products can lead to: inflammation, redness, psoriasis, allergies, eczema, contact dermatitis, acne, poor wound healing, skin ulcers, rosacea, and of course, accelerated skin ageing.

-Creams, toners and masks made from natural ingredients without preservatives, on the other hand, allow your microbiome to thrive and constantly protect your skin.
+Creams, toners and masks made from natural ingredients without preservatives, on the other hand, allow your microbiome to thrive.
 In addition, such products can give your skin the minerals and nutrients it really needs to glow.

 4. Use An SPF Daily

 Covering up with a chic hat or a lightweight, linen shirt will allow you to enjoy the warmth of the sun without exposing your skin to potential damage.
-Of course, you won’t want to cover your face in the same way, so it’s essential to use products with a high SPF on your face and neck.
+Of course, it’s also essential to use products with a high SPF on your face and neck.